discordjs/guide/guide/command-handling/dynamic-commands.md

 }
 ```

 If there isn't a command with that name, exit early.
-If there is, `.get()` the command and call its `.execute()` method while passing in your `message` and `args` variables as the method arguments.
+If there is, `.get()` the command, call its `.execute()` method, and pass in your `message` and `args` variables as its arguments.
 In case something goes wrong, log the error and report back to the member to let them know.

-... and that's it!
-Whenever you want to add a new command, you simply make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.
+And that's it!
+Whenever you want to add a new command, you make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.

 In the next chapter, we'll be going through how to implement some basic features into your brand new command handler.
-Currently, it's hardly a command "handler" at this point; it's a command loader and executor, if you wish to see it that way.
+Currently, it's hardly a command "handler" at this point; it's a command loader and executor if you wish to see it that way.
 You'll learn how to implement some new features and the logic behind them, such as:

 * Command aliases
 * Cooldowns